MerginMaps/docs/src/gis/snapping/index.md

 Now you can use basic snapping in <MobileAppName />!

-When capturing a new feature, the cross hairs will turn purple and snap to the vertex (left) or to the segment (right) of a nearby feature.
+When capturing a new feature near an existing one, the cross hairs will turn purple and snap to its vertex (left) or to its segment (right).
 ![project properties](./input_basic_snapping.png)

 :::tip